-CNN anchor Christiane Amanpour reveals ovarian cancer diagnosis
+CNN anchor Christiane Amanpour reveals ovarian cancer diagnosis and urges women to ‘listen to your bodies’

 “And of course to ensure that your legitimate medical concerns are not dismissed or diminished.”

+According to the World Cancer Research Fund, ovarian cancer is often diagnosed at a late stage.
+It is the eighth most commonly occurring cancer in women and the 18th most commonly occurring cancer overall.

+More than 313,000 new cases were reported in 2020, according to the Global Cancer Observatory.

-Amanpour also said she was fortunate to have health insurance through her employer and “incredible doctors” treating her “in a country underpinned by of course the brilliant NHS,” Britain’s National Health Service.
+Amanpour also said she was fortunate to have health insurance through her employer and “incredible doctors” treating her “in a country underpinned by of course the brilliant NHS” – Britain’s National Health Service.

-The announcement prompted numerous reactions on social media from colleagues at CNN and other outlets, wishing her a full recovery and commending her public announcement.
+The announcement prompted an outpouring of support and encouragement on social media from colleagues at CNN and countless journalism personalities, wishing her a full recovery and commending her public announcement.

+“Thank you for being open,” NBC’s chief foreign affairs correspondent and anchor Andrea Mitchell wrote on Twitter.
+“It is so important and typical of how strong and brave you’ve always been.
+Courage and honesty is your trademark.
+You will beat this too.

 In a statement, CNN Worldwide President Jeff Zucker applauded Amanpour’s “candor, bravery and always working towards the greater good,” CNN reported.